G-Research/ParquetSharp/docs/Encryption.md

 ```

 The `kmsConnectionConfig` and `encryptionConfiguration` are used to generate
-file encryption properties, which are used to build the `WriterProperties`:
+file encryption properties, which are used to build the `ParquetSharp.WriterProperties`:

 ```c#
 using var fileEncryptionProperties = cryptoFactory.GetFileEncryptionProperties(